FranAguilera/Android-ANR-Common-Pitfalls/README.md

 # Android ANR Common Pitfalls
-Basic Android App demoing main causes of ANR.
+Basic Android App demoing main causes of ANR and how to utilize ApplicationExitInfo

 To reproduce an ANR: